fernandobrule/fragnostic-jacoco/Readme.md

 # [Jacoco](https://www.eclemma.org/jacoco/index.html), ([GitHub](https://github.com/jacoco/jacoco))
-JaCoCo is a free Java code coverage library for analysis in Java VM based environments.
+JaCoCo is a free Java code coverage library for analysis in Java VM based environments, uses the standard [JVM Tool Interface](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html).
+During a build a JaCoCo agent attaches itself to a JVM.

+When the JVM starts, and whenever a class is loaded, JaCoCo can use the agent to see when the class is called and what lines are executed.
+This is how code coverage statistics are collected.

+When the JVM terminates it creates the coverage report file.
+The reports are published in the directory /target/site/jacoco.

+The main features of Jacoco are:

 - Coverage analysis of instructions (C0), branches (C1), lines, methods, types and cyclomatic complexity.
 - Based on Java byte code and therefore works also without source files.